 Then, your BPI certified professional will do a walk-through the inside and outside of your house.
 There may be the use of an infrared camera, a blower door test, and the testing of air leakage, among other safety tests conducted.

 At the end of the home audits, the BPI certified professionals will provide an objective view of the situation.
 They will tell you what needs to be fixed, how to prioritize your project, and will tell you what things you can fix yourself and what things will require experts.

 Once you have all your improvement work completed, the BPI certified professional would do another assessment of your entire home that is nearly identical to the first.
 The second assessment is to make sure everything is functioning as it should.

 The Building Performance Institute requires that every BPI accredited professional must participate in a quality assurance program, which ensures you are getting the best work possible.

 - A requirement that organizations implement internal quality control procedures

 - Organizations are also required to participate in ongoing quality assurance administered by the BPI

-- All completed projects will need a signature from the customer saying that they are completely satisfied.
+- All completed projects will need a signature from the customer saying they are 100% satisfied.